 First and foremost, make sure you and your spouse are on the same page regarding how you would like to spend the holidays as married couple.
-You may decide to spend every other year with his family and every other year with yours, or to split the day between both sides, or to host the whole gang together at your place.
+You may decide to alternate years—spending one year with your partner's family, and the next with yours, or to split the day between both sides, or to host the whole gang together at your place.
 Regardless, working together to come up with a clear plan that makes sense and feels fair to both of you will lay the foundation for happy holidays (and a happy marriage!) ahead.

 Offer to help with cooking, shopping, decorating, cleaning up, or assisting with any random tasks that need to be done.
 Pitching in is a great way to bond with your spouse’s family and assume your role as a fellow family member as opposed to just a guest.
 Plus, your in-laws are sure to appreciate the helping hand.